erichung9060/fix-cli/README.md

 🛠️ A command-line fixing tool powered by Gemini AI 2.0 — whenever you run a broken command, it helps you figure out the correct one !

+When you run a command that results in an error, just type fix and Gemini AI will analyze the issue, suggest the correct command, and ask if you’d like to run it.
+Simply press Enter to apply the fix automatically.

 ## Features

 - 🤖 Uses Gemini 2.0 flash to analyze command errors and suggest fixes